Envisioning Future Deep Learning Theories: Some Basic Concepts and Characteristics: Insights into Puzzles

 as a measure of the impact of base $x$ on test $x'$.
 A large value of this measure indicates that the base has a significant impact on the test input.
 Through extensive experiments, \cite{he2019local} demonstrated that well-trained neural networks are locally elastic in the sense that the value of this measure depends on the semantic similarity between two samples $x$ and $x'$.
 If they are similar---say, images of a cat and tiger---the impact is significant, and if they are dissimilar---say, images of a cat and turtle---the impact is low.
 Experimental results are shown in Figure~\ref{fig:le}.
-For comparison, local elasticity does not appear in linear classifiers because of the leverage effect.
+For comparison, local elasticity does not appear in linear classifiers because of the leverage effect, which refers to the disproportionate influence of an observation on the fitted value of a least-squares model when that observation lies far from the bulk of the explanatory variables.
 More recently, \cite{chen2020label,deng2020toward,zhang2021imitating} showed that local elasticity implies good generalization ability.

 We now show that neurashed exhibits the phenomenon of local elasticity, which yields insights into how local elasticity emerges in deep learning.
 To see this, note that similar training samples share more of their feature pathways.
 For example, the two types of samples in Class 1 in Figure~\ref{fig:consistent} are presumably very similar and indeed have about the same feature pathways; Class 1 and Class 2 are more similar to each other than Class 1 and Class 3 in terms of feature pathways.
 Metaphorically speaking, applying backpropagation at an image of a leopard, the feature pathway for leopard strengthens as the associated amplification factors increase.
 While this update also strengthens the feature pathway for tiger, it does not impact the brown bear feature pathway as much, which presumably overlaps less with the leopard feature pathway.
 This update in turn leads to a more significant change in the logits \eqref{eq:logits} of an image of a tiger than those of a brown bear.
 Returning to Figure~\ref{fig:consistent} for an illustration of this interpretation, the impact of updating at a sample in Class 1a is most significant on Class 1b, less significant on Class 2, and unnoticeable on Class 3.